C4Q/pug_recipes/README.md

 This project contains a `/views` directory with template files:

 * `puppy.pug` to render a single `puppy` object.
 This view is complete and will be rendered on a `GET` request to `localhost:3000/puppies/:id`.
-* `pyppList.pug` to render an array of `puppy` objects.
+* `puppyList.pug` to render an array of `puppy` objects.
 This view is not complete.
-* `addPuppy` to add a new puppy to the database.
-This view is no complete.
+* `addPuppy.pug` to add a new puppy to the database.
+This view is not complete.

 ### Semantic UI

 This project employs [semantic ui](https://semantic-ui.com) - a css framework.
 To learn more about how semantic ui works, you may consult the left navigation menu.
 Semantic UI is a pretty extensive framework, so don't feel like you have to understand all of it at once.
 For the sake of simplicity, the framework is loaded through a link at the top of each view.
-(The framework could also be downlaoded and customized locally).
+(The framework could also be downloaded and customized locally).